Galatians 6 (ESV)

 7 Do not be deceived: God is not mocked, for whatever one sows, that will he also reap.
 8For the one who sows to his own flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life.
 9And let us not grow weary of doing good, for in due season we will reap, if we do not give up.
 10So then, as we have opportunity, let us do good to everyone, and especially to those who are of the household of faith.

-(Thank you, David, for not growing weary of doing good.)
+(Whom can you encourage by saying — Thank you, my friend, for not growing weary of doing good.)

 Final Warning and Benediction